wpzoom/Inspiro-Lite/README.md

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-Inspiro Lite bundles the following third-party resources:
+Inspiro bundles the following third-party resources:

 jQuery scrollTo, Copyright 2007-2015 Ariel Flesler
 License: MIT